-• Coordinate with the Greater Toronto Airports Authority, Ports Toronto, the John C. Munro Hamilton International Airport and the federal government on ground transportation plans to the region's airports and surrounding areas.

-• Coordinate with the planning and implementation of Pearson Airport's Regional Transportation Centre to facilitate enhanced transit access to the airport, and to enable Pearson and the surrounding employment areas to continue supporting economic growth throughout the GTHA.
+- Coordinate with the Greater Toronto Airports Authority, Ports Toronto, the John C. Munro Hamilton International Airport and the federal government on ground transportation plans to the region's airports and surrounding areas. - Coordinate with the planning and implementation of Pearson Airport's Regional Transit Centre to facilitate enhanced transit access to the airport, and to enable Pearson and the surrounding employment areas to continue supporting economic growth throughout the GTHA.

-Strengthen connections between the GTHA and Waterloo Region, supporting the economic prosperity of the GGH and the growth of one of North America's largest technology clusters.
+Strengthen connections between the GTHA and the Region of Waterloo, to support the economic prosperity of the GGH and the growth of one of North America's largest technology clusters.